farzadnadiri/farzadnadiri.github.io/_pages/about.md

 I’m a software and robotics engineer with over a decade of experience building intelligent systems at the intersection of research and production.
 I specialize in AI, computer vision, autonomous systems, and cloud platforms—developing robust software by day and prototyping autonomous robots and self-driving vehicles by night.

-My background includes leading winning RoboCup humanoid soccer teams, developing privacy-preserving RAG systems, and delivering platforms used by hundreds of thousands of users with significant revenue impact.
+My background includes championship in RoboCup humanoid soccer league, developing privacy-preserving RAG systems, and delivering platforms used by hundreds of thousands of users with significant revenue impact.
 I value teamwork, communication, and resilience, and I love turning ambitious ideas into impactful products.

 Let’s connect and build something remarkable together.